-Students with a cumulative and semester GPA of 2.000 or better are considered in good academic standing.
+Students with a cumulative and semester GPA of 2.000 (solid "C") or better are considered in good academic standing.
 Georgetown does not round the GPA.
 Thus, a student with a 1.999 cumulative GPA would not be allowed to graduate and would be terminated from the program.
 There are no exceptions to this minimum academic standard.

-Certificate students are placed on academic probation when (1) they earn one F or U in a single semester; or (2) when their cumulative GPA falls below 2.000.
+Certificate students are placed on academic probation when (1) they earn one "F" or "U" in a single semester; or (2) when their cumulative GPA falls below 2.000.
 Unless they meet the criteria for termination, students remain on probation until their GPA improves to a 2.000 or better.
-Students placed on probation due to earning an F or U in a single semester remain academically at-risk as students are terminated upon accumulating three F's regardless of GPA.
+Students placed on probation due to earning a grade of "F" or "U" in a single semester remain academically at-risk as students are terminated upon accumulating three "F's" regardless of GPA.